Morsleben repository

 At the Morsleben repository, there are almost 37,000 cubic metres of low- and intermediate-level radioactive waste stored at a depth of some 480 metres.
 Morsleben is the first German repository that is to be decommissioned in accordance with nuclear law and with the waste left in place.
 This task is the responsibility of the Bundesgesellschaft für Endlagerung mbH (BGE).

 To that end, the BGE is testing new techniques underground, as well as carrying out stabilization work in the mine and keeping it open.
 The licensing procedure that is necessary for decommissioning is running in parallel to this work, and the licence has not yet been granted.
-The central plank of the licensing procedure is the long-term safety demonstration.
+The central point of the licensing procedure is the long-term safety demonstration.

 On this page: